 According to a report in the Journal of the American Medical Association, the incidence of newborns with NAS (neonatal abstinence syndrome) has tripled over the past ten years.
-Dr. Stephen Patrick of the University of Michigan told JAMA this statistic should serve as a reminder that this is a public health emergency that requires attention from multiple levels of government.
+Dr. Stephen Patrick of the University of Michigan told JAMA this statistic should serve as a reminder that this is a public health emergency requiring attention from multiple government levels.

 Treatment With Medications Can Help Comfort And Soothe Babies

-One of the worst things that can happen to an unborn baby is for the mother to abruptly quit opiates if she’s dependent upon them.
-Stopping drug use cold turkey while pregnant will present a greater risk of early labor or loss of the baby.
-It’s also more likely the mother will relapse and possibly suffer opiate overdose.
+One of the worst things that can happen to an unborn baby is for the mother to quit opiates if she’s abruptly dependent upon them.
+Stopping drug use cold turkey while pregnant will present a greater risk of early labor or baby loss.
+It’s also more likely the mother will relapse and possibly suffer an opiate overdose.

-Regardless of the severity of the dependence, the majority of these babies will suffer some form of opiate withdrawal.
+Regardless of the severity of the dependence, most of these babies will suffer some form of opiate withdrawal.
 This can be more difficult and intense than other drugs and is especially challenging for a child.
-Experts say most babies don’t die during withdrawal but the biggest threat is seizures.
-The standard form of treatment for addicted babies is to start them out with morphine or methadone and gradually add drugs such as clonidine, phenobarbital and anti-seizure medications as needed.
+Experts say most babies don’t die during withdrawal, but the biggest threat is seizures.
+The standard form of treatment for addicted babies is to start them out with morphine or methadone and gradually add drugs such as clonidine, phenobarbital, and anti-seizure medications as needed.
 Proper treatment can help to soothe and stabilize babies so they can thrive.

 To classify a newborn as an addict does a disservice to the baby.
 The term “addict” has a negative connotation and indicates some level of blame.
-Babies are simply born with a physical tolerance to a chemical they have to be carefully weaned from.
-They didn’t ask for this but fortunately, babies are resilient and they tend to bounce back quickly.
+Babies are born with a physical tolerance to a chemical they have to be carefully weaned from.
+They didn’t ask for this, but fortunately, babies are resilient, and they tend to bounce back quickly.